So instead of feeding my cat, I hide these balls around the house…

-Monkey was trained using ‘clicker’ training, with methods called ‘shaping’ or ‘forward chaining’ – Google “clicker training cats” or here’s a pretty good video that covers some basics:
+Monkey was trained using ‘clicker’ training, with a method called ‘shaping’ or ‘forward chaining’ – Google “clicker training cats” or here’s a good video that covers the basics of getting started.

-After you’ve got a handle on clicker training, the key is to break down the desired behavior into very very elemental sub-behaviors.
+After you’ve got a handle on clicker training, the key is to break down the desired behavior into very elemental steps or component behaviors.

-This is roughly the sequence of sub-behaviors I trained, to build the final behavior:
+This is roughly the sequence of component behaviors I trained, to build the final behavior:

 Behavior Sequence 1

 - Cat looks at ball – *click* (repeat until cat is performing consistently)

 - Cat approaches ball – *click* (repeat etc.)